sigstore/docs/README.md

 To preview the static generated app, run `yarn start`

-For detailed explanation on how things work, checkout [nuxt/content](https://github.com/nuxt/content).
+For detailed explanation on how things work, checkout [nuxt/content](https://content.nuxtjs.org) and their official [GitHub repo](https://github.com/nuxt/content).